guerindylan555-boop/MVPvintedboost/README.md

   - the selected environment default image (optional)
   - the selected gender model default image (optional) Backend builds one prompt and includes all references for the model
-- History gallery (localStorage) of generated images with quick preview
+- History gallery of generated images with quick preview
+  - Server-backed: `/history` returns the last 200 garment edits for the current user (requires `X-User-Id`)
+  - Falls back to per-browser localStorage when not signed in

 Default generation style (Mirror Selfie for Vinted)
 - Photorealistic mirror selfie, amateur smartphone look